 An examination of house numbers for Block 1735 indicated that a portion of the block is crossed by an easement for City Tunnel No. 3, Stage 2.
-(See Fig. 1) As described in documents filed with the Supreme Court of the State of New York (Liber 1323, page 113), the proposed water tunnel would be located between 400 feet and 800 feet below Sandy Hook mean sea level and would extend between 50 feet up to 211 feet wide.
+(See Fig. 1) As described in documents filed with the Supreme Court of the State of New York (Liber 1323, page 113), the proposed water tunnel would be located between 400 feet and 800 feet below Sandy Hook mean sea level and would extend in width between 50 feet to 211 feet.
 The elevation on Block 1735 is approximately 30 feet above mean sea level.
 The water tunnel would be located approximately 430 feet below the level of Walworth Street.
 The project sponsor does not anticipate that subsurface disturbance will extend below a maximum of 20 feet.
 The easement for the water tunnel will not, therefore, adversely impact the proposed project.
-With respect specifically to Lot 27 the proposed water tunnel cuts across the southeasterly portion of the lot.
+With respect to Lot 26, the easement for the proposed water tunnel cuts across the extreme southeastern corner of the lot.